Anassatti/TestAutomation/README.md

 •	Increasing the test frequency/reducing the time required for test cycles

 **My Work**

 I designed common software automation solution, which is suitable for any kind of automation projects.
-This product contains framework, and integration points with project management, test management, configuration management.
+This product contains framework, and integration points with project management, test management(Jira,DevOps), configuration management.

 ***Product layers***